AI generates well-liked but templatic empathic responses: Results

 \verbdef{\patternOne}{^X?[PV]+ [XE]?
 [AIP]+ } \verbdef{\patternTwo}{^X?[PV]+ [XE]?
 [AIP]+ [VXER]+ } \verbdef{\patternThree}{^X?[PV]+ [XE]?
 [AIP]+ [VXER]+ [AIP]+ } \verbdef{\patternFour}{^X?[PV]+ [XE]?
 [AIP]+ [VXER]+ [AIP]+ [VXER]+ } \verbdef{\patternFive}{^X?[PV]+ [XE]?
 [AIP]+ [VXER]+ [AIP]+ [VXER]+ [AIP]+ }

 \verbdef{\patternVXER}{[VXER]+} \verbdef{\patternAIP}{[AIP]+}

 LLM responses can be described by a relatively small number of tactic templates (Table \ref{tab:regex}).
 The vast majority of LLM responses can be described by the following starting pattern (Pattern 1): starting with an optional emotional expression (\verb|X?|), alternating paraphrasing and validation (\verb|[PV]+|), interjecting with an optional emotional expression or a statement of empowerment (\verb|[XE]?|), and then alternating giving advice, information, and paraphrasing (\verb|[AIP]+|).
-This short template matches 88.0\% of \texttt{GPT-4 Turbo} responses, 92.1\% of responses, and 91.1\% of Qwen2.5 responses (coverage across responses), and of those responses that this pattern matches, this pattern already covers 50.1\% of \texttt{GPT-4 Turbo} responses, 58.3\% of \texttt{Llama3.1} responses, and 60.1\% of \texttt{Qwen2.5} responses (coverage within responses).
+This short template matches 88.0\% of \texttt{GPT-4 Turbo} responses, 92.1\% of \texttt{Llama3.1-7b} responses, and 91.1\% of Qwen2.5 responses (coverage across responses), and of those responses that this pattern matches, this pattern already covers 50.1\% of \texttt{GPT-4 Turbo} responses, 58.3\% of \texttt{Llama3.1} responses, and 60.1\% of \texttt{Qwen2.5} responses (coverage within responses).
 For humans, this pattern matches 61.0\% of responses, and within those matched responses, covers 46.7\% of the response.

 As we add successively more components to this regular expression template, the coverage across responses decreases, while the coverage within responses increases---but the coverage across LLMs responses do not decrease as quickly as the coverage across human responses.
 We discovered that the best-matching patterns included adding successive match sets of alternating Validation, Emotional Expression, Empowerment, Reappraisal, (\verb|[VXER]+|), and alternating Advice, Information and Paraphrasing (\verb|[AIP]+|).
 For each row in Table \ref{tab:regex} where we introduce Pattern $k$, we also include responses that are fully matched by all Patterns $j < k$.
 Thus, the row for Pattern 2 includes responses matched by Pattern 2 and those fully-matched by Pattern 1 (see Methods for details and justification).
 By the time we reach Pattern 5, these patterns matched 83.2\% of \texttt{GPT-4 Turbo} responses with a within coverage of 84.8\%; 85.1\% of \texttt{Llama3.1} responses with a within coverage of 89.5\%, and 90.1\% of \texttt{Qwen2.5} responses with a within coverage of 92.1\%.
-Conversely, these patterns only match 40.3\% of human responses (with a within coverage of 81.7\%).
+Conversely, these patterns only match 40.3\% of human responses with a within coverage of 81.7\%.